Gospel: Mark 13:24-32

 26 Then people will see the Son of Man come in the clouds with great power.
 27 He will send his messengers and gather all believers from every corner of the earth.

 28 Look at the fig tree.
-When you see its branches are green and spouting leaves, you know summer will come soon.
+When you see its branches are green and sprouting leaves, you know summer will come soon.
 29 When you see everything I described happen, you will know it is near, even at the door to your house.
 30 Listen!
 This generation will definitely not die until all these things happen!
 31 Heaven and earth may die away, but my words will never die away.

 32 Nobody, not even the angels in heaven or the Son, knows exactly when these things will happen.
 Only the Father really knows."